LukasCCB/Valorant-Instalock/README.md

 # Valorant-Instalock
-Instalock agend of Valorant 2023
+Instalock agent for Valorant 2023

 1. Visual Studio 2017
 2.Work only for 1920x1080 res